manticoresoftware/manticoresearch/docs/sphinxql_reference/call_pq_syntax.rst

 ~~~~~~~~~~~~~~~~~~~~

 CALL PQ transparently works with both local percolate indexes (defined in config under type ``percolate``), and distributed
-indexes consist from local and remote percolate indexes or their combination.
+indexes consisting of local and remote percolate indexes or their combination.

 However, for more effective work you can organize your distributed indexes using two different approaches:

  1. ``Sparsed``.
-Bunch of docs you attaches to ``CALL PQ`` will be divided to parts according to number of agents, so each of the hosts will take and process only piece of your request.
-To distinguish between the pieces each agent will also receive param ``shift``.
+Batch of documents you pass in ``CALL PQ`` will be split into parts according to the number of agents, so each of the nodes will receive and process only a part of the documents from your request.
+To distinguish between the parts each agent will also receive param ``shift``.
  2. ``Sharded``.
-Whole ``CALL PQ`` just broadcasted to all agents, without any initial division.
+The whole ``CALL PQ`` will be just broadcasted to all agents, without any initial documents split.

-``Sparsed`` mode is suitable when your set of documents you send to ``call pq`` is quite big, but set of queries stored in pq index is quite small.
-Knowing that all hosts are mirrors, manticore will divide your set of documents and distribute chunks among mirrors.
-On finishing it will collect and unite all results and return final queryset as if it is come from one solid index.
+``Sparsed`` will be beneficial when your set of documents you send to ``call pq`` is quite big, but the set of queries stored in pq index is quite small.
+Assuming that all the hosts are mirrors  Manticore will split your set of documents and distribute the chunks among the mirrors.
+Once the agents are done with the queries it will collect and merge all the results and return final query set as if it comes from one solid index.

-Say, you have index ``pq_d2`` which defined in config as
+Let's assume you have index ``pq_d2`` which is defined in config as

 .. code-block:: ini